MaximBaranovskiy/MaximBaranovskiy/README.md

 ### :man_technologist: About Me :
-I am a 2nd year student of BSU FPMI.
+I am a 2nd year student of BSU FAMCS.
 I am currently studying Go and all the subtleties of backend development.

 ### :hammer_and_wrench: Languages and Tools :